allenchng/InsightWriting/Classic DS Problems.md

 ## Text Summarization

 Text summarization is the process of extracting structure from unstructured text data.
+It leverages natural language processing to reduce

 #### Industry Examples